fadden/ciderpress/README.md

 are expected to build on Linux, so converting them is a bit of a pain.
 At some point it may be necessary to support Unicode fully.  v4.0 did a lot of code reorganization to make this easier, as did NufxLib v3.0.

+4. Windows XP support.
+The default Visual Studio 2013 configuration creates executables that do not work in Windows XP.
+CiderPress uses a compatibility toolset and packs about 5MB of additional DLLs (mfc120u.dll, msvcr120.dll) in the install package to keep things working.
+At some point it may not be possible to support WinXP, or building for WinXP will prevent something from working.
+The good news is that, for the current round of tools, it's possible to build a single binary that works fully on WinXP and later systems.

+5. Installer magic.
+Security improvements and changes like the Win8 "Metro" launcher affect the way apps are installed and launched.
+So far the only impact on CiderPress was to the file association handling (the stuff that allows you to double-click a file and have CiderPress open it), but it's likely that future OS changes will require matching app changes.
+The use of DeployMaster is helpful here, as it has been kept up-to-date with changes in Windows.